 Ms. Tippett: Or just tell them how stupid they are, right?

 Ms. Tippett: Yes.
-I’ve been having this conversation with a lot of people this year.
+And I guess — I’ve been having this conversation with a lot of people this year.
 The truth is, more than ever before perhaps, in our world, we are in relationship.
 We are connected to everyone else.
 And that’s a fact.
-Their well-being will impact our well-being, is of relevance to our well-being and that of our children.
+Their well being will impact our well being, is of relevance to our well being and that of our children.

-But we have this habit and this capacity in public — and we know that our brains work this way — to see the other, to see those strangers, those people, those people on the other side politically, socioeconomically, whatever, forgetting that in our intimate lives, and in our love lives, in our circles of family and friends, and in our marriages, and with our children, there are things about the people we love the most who drive us crazy that we do not comprehend.
-And yet, we find ways to be intelligent, to be loving, because it gets a better result. [laughs]
+But we have this habit and this capacity in public to — and also, we know that our brains work this way — to see the other, to see those strangers, those people, those people on the other side politically, socioeconomically, whatever, forgetting that in our intimate lives, and in our love lives, in our circles of family and friends, and in our marriages, and with our children, there are things about the people we love the most who drive us crazy that we do not comprehend.
+And yet, we find ways to be intelligent, right?
+To be loving – because it gets a better result. [laughs]

 Mr. de Botton: That’s right.
 And families are at this kind of test bed of love because we can’t entirely quit them.
 And this is what makes families so fascinating because you’re thrown together with a group of people who you would never pick if you could simply pick on the grounds of compatibility.
 Compatibility is an achievement of love.
 It shouldn’t be the precondition of love as we nowadays, in a slightly spoiled way, imagine it must be.

 Mr. de Botton: Totally.
-And if we just try and explore the world “political,” “political” really means “outside of private space.”
+And I think if we just try and explore the world “political,” “political” really means “outside of private space.”
 And we’re highly socialized creatures who really take our cues from what is going on around us.
-If we see an atmosphere of short tempers, of selfishness, etc., that will bolster those capacities within ourselves.
-If we see charity being exercised, if we see good humor, if we see forgiveness on display, it will lend support to those sides of ourselves.
-And we need to take care what we’re exposing ourselves to, because too much exposure to the opposite of love makes us into very hostile and angry people.
+And if we see an atmosphere of short tempers, of selfishness, etc., that will bolster those capacities within ourselves.
+If we see charity being exercised, if we see good humor, if we see forgiveness on display, again, it will lend support to those sides of ourselves.
+And we need to take care what we’re exposing ourselves to because too much exposure to the opposite of love makes us into very hostile and angry people.

 Ms. Tippett: Yes.
 And I think it’s also such an important thing to bear in mind that the import of our conduct, moment to moment, that that is having effects that we can’t see.

-Mr. de Botton: We’re far more sensitive than we allow for.
+Mr. de Botton: That’s right.
+We’re far more sensitive than we allow for.
 And we need to build a world that recognizes that if somebody goes “mm-hmm” rather than “this” or “thanks” rather than “yes” or whatever it is, this can ruin our day.
 And we should think about that as we approach, not just our personal relationships, but also our social and political relationships.
-These things are humiliating.
-Little things can deeply wound and humiliate.
+These things are humiliating — little things can deeply wound and humiliate.

-Ms. Tippett: There’s almost this calling now because the stakes are so high for emotional intelligence in public, which of course, none of us gets perfectly in our intimate lives.
+Ms. Tippett: And I feel like there’s almost this calling now because the stakes are so high for emotional intelligence in public, which of course, we don’t — none of us gets perfectly in our intimate lives.
 But we do know these things about people we love, and they’re also true of people we don’t know and don’t think we love.

-Ms. Tippett: You also have this lovely film, one of these School of Life films about this, a “good flirt.”
+Ms. Tippett: Yeah.
+I think somewhere — you also have this lovely film, one of these School of Life films about this.
+Here’s a “good flirt.”
 You can make these assumptions that this other person maybe would love to sleep with us, won’t sleep with us, and the reason why they won’t has nothing to do with any deficiency on our part.
 But it’s also not, as you say, a deception; it’s a natural, pleasurable human experience.